Karumi/Rosie/README.md

 ![Karumi logo][karumilogo]Rosie
 ======

-> Truth can only be found in one place: the code.
+> The only way to make the deadline—the only way to go fast—is to keep the code as clean as possible at all times.

 > &mdash; <cite> Robert C. Martin in [Clean Code: A Handbook of Agile Software Craftsmanship](http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882)</cite>